-Where a Participant is in breach of the MSP, the Provider must lodge a Job Seeker Incident Report in the Department's IT Systems.
+Where a Participant is in breach of the MSP, the Provider must lodge an Incident Report in the Department's IT Systems.

 If the Provider identifies that the Participant was not aware of the MSP or service channel restrictions (i.e. did not receive their letter) this should also be recorded in the Department's IT Systems.